Here are ten steps from the pros to help you prepare for a fun-filled day in the park.

 8. Protect your food

 Pop your food on something so it is slightly elevated from the ground, this will help protect it from creepy crawlies and any grass, dirt or sand flying around.
-Using a trunk style basket works well as it carries a lot and doubles as a table when you unpack in the park.

 9. Prevent spills